L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 If you are applying for an L-1 visa extension and you wish for your L2 spouse and/or dependents to have their visas extended as well, your employer must file an I-539 form along with your I-129.

-When to Apply for L-1 Visa Extension
+When Should You Apply for an L-1 Visa Extension?

 Your employer can submit your extension request to the USCIS as early as six months before the expiration date indicated on your I-94.
 You can apply even a month before the expiration—what matters is that your petition reaches the USCIS before your status expires.
-However, keep in mind that, when it comes to any immigration process, especially visa extension, it’s always best to submit your petition as early as possible.

 Benefits of L-1 Visa